glouppe/info8010-deep-learning/lecture6.md

 ## Pre-trained models

-- Training a model on natural images, from scratch, takes days or weeks.
+In recent years, training from scratch has become the .bold[exception], not the rule.
+Almost all practical vision systems start from a pre-trained backbone.

-- Many models pre-trained on large datasets are publicly available for download.
-These models can be used as *feature extractors* or for smart **initialization**.
+Many models pre-trained on large datasets are publicly available.
+These can be used as feature extractors (.italic[transfer learning]) or for smart initialization (.italic[fine-tuning]).
-- The models themselves should be considered as generic and re-usable assets.

 ???

-Insist that this is becoming a standard practice in deep learning.
-Very few people train from scratch.
-Even fewer now with the rise of foundation models.
+The models themselves should be considered as generic and re-usable assets.

 ---